 In my garden, on a rare sunny day during the British summer.

 Towards the end of 2012 I started to experiment with longer pieces of work and have since independently published a number of novels and longer short stories.
-Although I enjoy writing longer works, I find them much more difficult.
-Short fiction will always be my favourite.

 I don't like to restrict myself to one particular genre.
-Over the years, I have discovered a particular liking for writing with a horror element - although you won't find copious amounts of blood and gore in any of my stories.
+Over the years, I have discovered a particular liking for writing shorts with a horror element - although you won't find copious amounts of blood and gore in any of my stories.
 I believe what the reader imagines is much more interesting than having everything spelled out, even in something as short as a 6-word story.

 Most of my writing could broadly be called young adult, mainly because of the character ages.
 However, In recent years, I have started writing for an even younger audience, which I enjoy immensely.